 It’s interesting to hear of all of the different things people do in order to sleep.
+While some people tend to seek doctor’s help (check platforms like Gwinnett Sleep) for their lack of sleep, many others rely on alternate medication or surf on google for different ways to induce sleep.
+This may work for a few.
 I prefer to have my room pitch black.
-My wife wears earplugs so that she can’t be bothered by noises—like my snoring, I suppose!
+My wife wears earplugs so that she can’t be bothered by noises-like my snoring, I suppose (which reminds me, I definitely should take a look at this https://serp.co/best/nasal-strips/ list of nasal strips again and get myself some so that we can both get a good night’s sleep)!
 Some people need white noise to sleep, while others leave the TV on all night long.
 All of this comes down to our preferred method for achieving peace.
 Peace is the natural state for sleep.
 You’ll hear people say, “I didn’t sleep well at all,” meaning that the normal peace and rest that we all know is supposed to accompany sleep wasn’t there.

 There’s a story about Jesus sleeping when normal people wouldn’t be.
 It goes like this: